DISC, understanding and valuing leads to success

 When you look at the athletes in your team, what do you see?
 Do you just see the number on their back?
 Do you see their technical ability, and how this translates into their performance?
 Or do you see something more?
 Do you understand and value how each team member brings something unique to the team beyond their physical abilities?

 If you were to ask college educator and human performance specialist Dr Jim Brennan, he would tell you that being able to value difference equates to being able to perform at your best.

-Dr. Brennan has worked with Villanova Men’s Basketball for over 10 years as a Sports Psychology Consultant.
+Dr. Brennan has worked with Villanova Men’s Basketball for over 10 years as a sport psychology Consultant.
 Consultant George Naughton introduced AthleteDISC and CoachDISC to Villanova in the summer of 2014 and since then, these Profiles have been used to assist the Coaches and players to better understand themselves and take their performance to the highest level.